 Risk decisions are not based solely on quantitative data; public perception of the risk is an important element of the decisionmaking process.
-Those who study risk decisionmaking are often puzzled by public attitudes about risks.178 For example, the extreme adverse reaction of the public to nuclear power does not appear to be justified in terms of the quantitative measures of the risk.179 Similarly, the carcinogenicity of aflatoxin, a naturally occurring chemical in peanuts, is about the same as dioxin, yet public concern about dioxin is much higher.180
+Those who study risk decisionmaking are often puzzled by public attitudes about risks.178 For example, the extreme adverse reaction of the public to nuclear power does not appear to be justified in terms of the quantitative measures of the risk.179 Similarly, the carcinogenicity of aflatoxin, a naturally occurring chemical in peanuts, is about the same as dioxin, yet public concern about dioxin is much higher.180 tion of "pathogen," despite industry disapproval.
+Although this Comment argues that USDA rulemaking is biased in favor of agriculture, the Department obviously will not take the industry position on every issue.

-- 171. See ACCEPTABLE RISK, supra note 154, at 15. - 172.
-See supra notes 147-53 and accompanying text.
+^{171.} See ACCEPTABLE RISK, supra note 154, at 15.